Xastir/Xastir/README.developers.md

       git tag -a -m "Xastir Release X.Y.Z" Release-X.Y.Z

+  Don't forget the "-a", as this is what allows our use of "git describe" to give the user an accurate description of what code they're running if they're running a development version later.

 - At this point, you are almost done, but all of your changes are only in your local repository clone.
 Double check that it really works by creating a tar file of your code from the tagged state, then try